tlswg/tls-pake/draft-ietf-tls-pake.md

 # Setup

-In order to use the extension specified in this document, a TLS client and server need to have pre-provisioned a password (or derived values as described by the desired PAKE protocol(s)).
+In order to use the extensions specified in this document, a TLS client and server need to have pre-provisioned a password (or derived values as described by the desired PAKE protocol(s)).
 The details of this pre-provisioned information are specific to each PAKE algorithm and